(con't from Part XXX)

 When the subject enters in d minor in the alto, the 1st countersubject enters in the tenor, the 2nd countersubject in the bass, and a free voice fills in the soprano to complete a 4 voice texture; it's this free voice which will become the theme for the Prelude.

 The subject enters in the lowest octave of the pedals for the final entry, following many examples left to us by J.S.
-Bach; a short coda of 6 bars over a dominant pedal point rounds out the work which finishes with a trill on the penultimate chord; a 5th voice is added here and the piece ends in 5 voices on a Picardy third (major 3rd interval in the final chord of a piece written in a minor key) with the full power of the organ.
+Bach; a short coda of 6 bars over a dominant pedal point rounds out the work which finishes with great finality on a Picardy 3rd; the work ends in 6 voices employing a trill and with an anticipation on the penultimate chord in the top line.

 As for the Prelude, it's constructed in the 6-part improvisational form which Louis Vierne taught his students to employ for improvisation on a single free theme [See blog, Learning By Example, Getting Started With Writing, Part XXXII]; here the top line from the d minor entry in the Fugue is used for the theme of the Prelude.